The Vietnam War

 The Vietnam War, the 10-part PBS documentary series by Ken Burns and Lynn Novick, tells the epic story of one of the most consequential and controversial events in American history.

-Written by Geoffrey C. Ward and produced by Sarah Botstein, the film includes rarely seen and digitally re-mastered archival footage from sources around the globe, photographs taken by some of the most celebrated photojournalists of the 20th century, historic television broadcasts, evocative home movies, and secret audio recordings from inside the Kennedy, Johnson, and Nixon administrations.
+Written by Geoffrey C. Ward and produced by Sarah Botstein, the film includes rarely seen archival footage, photographs taken by some of the most celebrated photojournalists of the 20th century, historic television broadcasts, evocative home movies, and secret audio recordings from inside the Kennedy, Johnson, and Nixon administrations.

 The Kennedy commitment